In 2020, Porter County residents recycled 8,965 lbs. of fluorescent light bulbs and 2,136 lbs of CFLS!

-We offer regular and convenient collection and recycling of fluorescent light bulbs.
+The Recycling & Waste Reduction District of Porter County provides regular collection and recycling of fluorescent light bulbs.

 Bring old unbroken fluorescent bulbs (CFLs) or tubes to:

-- Valparaiso and Boone Grove compost sites during operation hours.
+- Valparaiso and Boone Grove compost sites during normal business hours.

 - Household Hazardous Waste Collection Events